UdotCASH/Icons/README.md

-# PNG and Adobe Illustrator (AI) files for U.cASH and UCASH.
+# PNG and Adobe Illustrator (AI) files for U.CASH network and UCASH network currency.